Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Discussion

 Looking forward, this framework opens up numerous empirical and theoretical directions.
-Value spaces can be estimated from embeddings or preference datasets, interpretive maps derived from discourse structures, and no-null-space leadership metrics applied to multi-agent simulations.
-It also invites normative inquiry: how should cognitive architectures be structured to foster mutual intelligibility, or to limit the spread of epistemically destructive beliefs?
+Section~\ref{sec:EmpiricalIllustration} provides a first computational illustration, estimating an interpretation map between philosophical and engineering value spaces from sentence embeddings and recovering the predicted asymmetry between paired and jargon concepts.
+Full empirical instantiation---larger expert-validated concept sets, estimation of interpretation maps from interactive discourse, and application of no-null-space leadership metrics to multi-agent simulations---remains as future work.
+The framework also invites normative inquiry: how should cognitive architectures be structured to foster mutual intelligibility, or to limit the spread of epistemically destructive concepts?

-Ultimately, this work aims to reorient my understanding of belief dynamics—away from content alone, and toward the structured geometries that render meaning transmissible, or not.
+Ultimately, this work aims to reorient our understanding of conceptual dynamics—away from content alone, and toward the structured geometries that render meaning transmissible, or not.
 Influence is not merely what spreads, but what survives the interpretive geometry of minds.